GoncaloCarreira/Map-Editor/README.md

 ## Features

-- Paint squares on a grid using the space key.
+- Paint squares on a grid.
-- Delete individual squares with the 'd' key.
+- Delete individual squares.
-- Delete all squares at once with the 'r' key.
+- Delete all squares at once.
-- Save the painted squares to a text file using the 's' key.
+- Save the painted squares to a text file.
-- Load previously saved squares from a text file using the 'l' key.
+- Load previously saved squares from a text file.

 ## Getting Started